The Top Ten Publishing Myths

 Bonus: A Tried-and-True Myth to Wrap Up with.

-• This is false.
+This is false.
 Yes, grammar nerds might be going crazy to hear that, but you can end a sentence in a preposition nowadays.
 You can also (gasp) split an infinitive.
-So go crazy!
-Throw those two rules out the window.
+So go crazy - break the rules!